ENDE25/FIREFOX-tabs-hover-expand/README.md

 That's it!
 Now your vertical tabs will automatically expand when hovered over. 🚀

->[!INFO]
+>[!Info]
 >This repository is now deprecated, as Firefox has natively implemented this functionality.
-However, I’ve included an additional stylesheet (userContent.css) that provides a cleaner, more minimalist look for the Firefox homepage and improves the current tab indicator in vertical tab view, as shown below.
+>However, I’ve included an additional stylesheet (userContent.css) that provides a cleaner, more minimalist look for the Firefox homepage and improves the current tab indicator in vertical tab view, as shown below.

 <img width="1919" height="1041" alt="image" src="https://github.com/user-attachments/assets/10727147-7f74-4eff-9a66-aca2c8681e19" />